2024 Tennessee Titans season: Week 9: vs. New England Patriots

 In a competitive battle led by Mason Rudolph, rookie quarterback Drake Maye was able to tie the game with a gorgeous last-second touchdown just as time expired, bringing the game into overtime.
-However, the Titans were able to seal the game with a field goal and an interception by Amani Hooker, bouncing back to 2–6 and finishing 2-2 against the AFC East.
+However, the Titans were able to seal the game with a field goal and an interception by Amani Hooker, bouncing back to 2–6 and finishing 2–2 against the AFC East.
 This was also the Titans' only home win of the 2024 season as well as their 3rd win in their last 5 games against New England since 2017.
+As it turned out, this would be Brian Callahan's only home win as Titans head coach, as Tennessee would not win at home the rest of this season, and by the time of his firing the next season, the Titans were winless at home.